jasjeetIM/wnn/README.md

 # wnn
 Wide Neural Network:

 This is a prototype implementation of a Wide Neural Network.
-Details on the architecture will be added soon.
+Details on the architecture will be added soon. <br />
-The modules are written in Python and only use Numpy.
+The modules are written in Python and only use Numpy. <br /> <br />

-Completed:
+Completed: <br />
-Network initialization
+Network initialization<br />
-Network Forward
+Network Forward <br />
-Evaluate gradients - weights and v_in, v_board done.
+Evaluate gradients - weights and v_in, v_board <br />
-Softmax
+Softmax <br />
-Softmax Loss and derivative
+Softmax Loss and derivative <br />

-To Do:
+To Do: <br />
-Complete gradient implementation for biases
+Complete gradient implementation for biases <br />
-Unit testing
+Unit testing <br />
-Train on mnist digit classification
+Train on mnist digit classification <br />